 When you’re done with those, you should also find a short wait time at Buzz Lightyear’s Space Ranger Spin.
 Same goes (hopefully) for Space Mountain after that.
 Finally, it’s time for finding a fireworks spot…

-Nighttime Spectacular: Disney Enchantment — During Walt Disney World’s 50th Anniversary, Disney Enchantment is the nightly fireworks show in Magic Kingdom.
-This particular show is not very good, but fireworks exploding over Cinderella Castle is always a good time, so you won’t want to miss it.
+Fireworks Finale — For most of the year, Happily Ever After is the nightly fireworks show in Magic Kingdom.
+This particular show is one of our absolute favorites, plus fireworks exploding over Cinderella Castle is always a good time, so you won’t want to miss it.

 Magic of the Kingdom at Night – Even if you’re going on fumes at this point, the experience of being in Magic Kingdom at night should be a nice shot in the arm.
 At this point, you can either try to hit the other attractions on our top 10 list that you missed, or slow down and take a leisurely stroll through the park, soaking up its brilliant nighttime ambiance.
 Do some last minute shopping in the Emporium on Main Street, and call it a night.